XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 </center>

-XP.Network already connects 20 blockchains and the number is ever growing.
+XP.Network already connects 20 blockchains, and the number is ever-growing.

-Only one wallet at a time is required to use the bridge, the wallet relevant for the chain of Origin.
+Only one wallet at a time is required to use the bridge, the wallet relevant to the chain of origin.

 The transaction fees on the chains of origin and destination are paid in the coins of the chain of origin by the NFT sender.

-No claiming, withdrawing or a fee payment is required on behalf of the NFT receiver.
+No claiming, withdrawing, or fee payment is required on behalf of the NFT receiver.

 ### XP.NETWORK Bridge Summary: